Arriving at CoxHealth

 - When your surgery is over, the doctor usually meets with your family to let them know how you are doing and to answer their questions.

 Anesthesiologists are doctors who have completed specialty training in anesthesia.
-The anesthesiologists work with Certified Registered Nurse Anesthetists as an Anesthesia Care Team.
-The Anesthesia Care Team will care for you the entire time you are in the operating room to ensure you have a smooth and safe anesthetic.
+The anesthesiologists work with certified registered nurse anesthetists and anesthesia assistants as an anesthesia care team.
+The anesthesia care team will care for you the entire time you are in the operating room.

 Types of AnesthesiaLocal Anesthesia: Occasionally, your surgeon may choose to perform a procedure in the operating room that requires only local anesthesia.
 This involves the injection of medication into the surgical site to numb the area.
 This is done by your surgeon without involvement of anesthesia personnel.